eoinlees/PforDA-Project-2020/README.md

 ### Results

-# Fill in after project completion

-After compiling all of the research and information into the summary  jupyter notebook document I believe I have a much deeper understanding of the the `numpy.random` package.
+After compiling all of the research and information into the summary jupyter notebook document I believe I have a much deeper understanding of how to simulate a data set using python.
 I am confident that in future usage of the package I will be able to refer back to this document and use it as a starting off point for working on problems.